tweevilly/AI-chatbot-project/README.md

-# AI-chatbot-project
+# Intro to Artificial Intelligence
+** WESTERN GOVENORS UNIVERSITY**
+AI Chatbot Application

+## About
-Conversational AI chatbot developed as a class project.
-It demonstrates natural language processing concepts and chatbot design principles.
+Conversational AI chatbot designed to demonstrate natural language processing concepts and chatbot design principles.

 Maki is a conversational AI chatbot developed as part of an Artificial Intelligence and Machine Learning (AIML) coursework project.
-The chatbot is designed to simulate human-like interaction by processing user input and generating relevant responses.
+The chatbot is designed to simulate a human-like interaction by processing user input and generating relevant responses.

  ## Objective ##
   Implement fundamental AIML concepts in a real-world application